willchenyh/willchenyh.github.io/face_recognition.md

 ### Step 3: What's a Convolutional Neural Network?

 In order to achieve high accuracy on face recognition, I decided to use Convolutional Neural Networks (CNNs).
+CNNs are extremely powerful tools in computer vision to solve problems including image classification and segmentation.
+If given large dataset with good variability, CNNs are able to learn complex features very well.

+How does a CNN learn features from images?

 ### Picture Credits